 5.4.
 If a gift is provided to the Buyer together with the goods, the donation agreement between the Seller and the Buyer is concluded with the cancellation clause that in case of withdrawal from the Purchase contract, the donation agreement expires and the Buyer is obliged to return the goods together with the gift to the Seller.

 5.5.
-In case of custom-made goods Order, the confirmed and paid Order can be canceled within 48 hours of payment, but only after payment of a cancellation fee of 50% of the total value of custom-made goods (i.e. according to customer’s instructions).
+In case of custom-made goods Order, the confirmed and paid Order can be cancelled within 48 hours of payment, but only after payment of a cancellation fee of 50% of the total value of custom-made goods (i.e. according to customer’s instructions).

 6. Shipping and delivery of goods